 The Energy Policy Act of 2005 requires NRC to promulgate regulations establishing a national source tracking system by August 8, 2006.
-In addition, NRC believes that the incremental costs to licensees and NRC under Option 2 are justified because the requested actions and information are necessary to monitor the location of nationally tracked sources.
+In addition, NRC believes that the incremental costs to licensees and NRC under Option 2 are justified because the requested actions and information are necessary to monitor the location of nationally tracked sources and, thus, promote and maintain the common defense and security.